Breast cancer is a string of losses. It just is.

 Even if there are similarities in the kinds of scars many of us share, each person’s scars are uniquely hers/his.
 We are all unique beings, and each of us is uniquely impacted by a cancer experience.

 Back to those scars…

 There are a lot of losses that can and do happen after a breast cancer diagnosis.
-There is the obvious one such as the loss of breasts (or parts of them).
+For many of us, there is the obvious one such as the loss of breasts (or parts of them).
 Sometimes ovaries, uteri, hair, eyelashes and brows are sacrificed as well.

 Then, there are the less obvious losses (to others anyway) such as loss of fertility, cognitive skills, physical strength, stamina, range of motion, sleep, bone health, femininity perception and sense of independence and general well-being.
 And let’s not forget job losses, relationship losses, intimacy losses and financial losses.